 top of page

-As a LA native, Nina began studying gymnastics and dance at age three.
-She would continue to train at the Los Angeles School of Gymnastics (LASG) for 9 years in addition to studying Ballet, Modern, Jazz, Tap, and African Dance.
-Her dance training began with her mother Karen McDonald and continued with other notable teachers such as Yuri Grigoriev, Stefan Wenta, Ron Brown, Claude Thompson, Paul and Arlene Kennedy, and Nzingha Camara.
+As an LA native, Nina began studying gymnastics and dance at age three.
+She would continue to train at the Los Angeles School of Gymnastics (LASG) for 9 years in addition to studying Classical Ballet, Modern, Jazz, Tap, and West African Dance.
+Her dance training began with her mother Karen McDonald and continued with other notable dance luminaries such as Yuri Grigoriev, Stefan Wenta, Ron Brown, Claude Thompson, Paul and Arlene Kennedy, and Nzingha Camara.
 At age twelve, Nina was introduced to director/choreographer Debbie Allen when she was hired as a young dancer and gymnast for the 63rd Annual Academy Awards.

 Nina went on to attend Los Angeles County High School for the Arts (LACHSA).
-It was during this period that she excelled under the tutelage of Don Hewitt, KaRon Brown-Lehman, Mary Bender, Rudy Perez, Don Bondi, and Hae-Kyung Lee.
-After graduating from LACHSA in 1997, Nina began honing her skills in Hip-Hop dance while obtaining a BA in Sociology with a Specialization in Communications from UCLA.
+It was during this period that she excelled under the tutelage of Don Hewitt, Rudy Perez, KaRon Brown-Lehman, Mary Bender, Don Bondi, and Hae-Kyung Lee.
+After graduating from LACHSA in 1997, Nina began honing her skills in Hip-Hop dance while obtaining a BA in Sociology with a Specialization in Communications from UCLA (2001).

-During her senior year at UCLA, Nina was invited to join the faculty of the Debbie Allen Dance Academy (DADA) in Culver City, CA. Her relationship with DADA would extend over the next decade as a Contemporary & Hip-Hop/Street Dance faculty member.
+During her senior year at UCLA, Nina was invited to join the faculty of the Debbie Allen Dance Academy (DADA) in Culver City, CA. Her relationship with DADA would extend over the next decade as a Contemporary, Hip-Hop, and Street Dance faculty member.

 After graduating from UCLA, Nina relocated to Philadelphia to train with Rennie Harris, Artistic Director of the Philadelphia-based Hip-Hop company Rennie Harris Puremovement.
-She went on to tour with the Puremovement company for five years as a principal dancer.
-Nina continued her artistic relationship with Harris and assisted him in setting an original repertory work on the Alvin Ailey American Dance Theater.
+She went on to tour both nationally and internationally with the Puremovement company for five years as a principal dancer.
+Nina continued her artistic relationship with Harris and assisted him in setting a collaborative original repertory work with Judith Jamison and Robert Battle entitled, “Love Stories” for the Alvin Ailey American Dance Theater.

 In 2007, Nina began working with renowned dancer/choreographer and mentor, Toni Basil.
 She was hired by Basil as an assistant choreographer for Bette Midler's Las Vegas residency, The Showgirl Must Go On.
 Nina continued on as part of Basil's creative team for the 2008 Tina Turner 50th Anniversary Tour.

-In 2016, Nina joined the Connecticut College Dance Department as visiting faculty to pilot the launch of their Hip-Hop Dance Studies program.
-Soon after, she returned to Los Angeles where she joined the CalArts School of Dance faculty.
+In 2016, Nina was invited by David Dorfman to the Connecticut College Dance Department as visiting faculty to pilot the launch of their Hip-Hop Dance Studies program.
+Soon after, she returned to Los Angeles where she was joined the CalArts School of Dance faculty.

 In Summer of 2018, Nina reunited with The Alvin Ailey Company as Rehearsal Director for Rennie Harris' "Lazarus”, the first hour-long, evening-length work in the company's history.
 In the Fall, she transitioned to full-time faculty at the CalArts School of Dance.
 She expanded her teaching role in addition to presenting original repertory works for the school's partnership with REDCAT Theatre.
 Nina had the honor of traveling to India on behalf of the CalArts School of Dance to broaden the school's international presence and develop exchange opportunities with dance artists in Mumbai, New Delhi, Bengaluru and Kolkata.

-In May of 2021, she completed her fifth and final year as CalArts dance faculty where she created Technique, Composition and Repertory courses in Hip-Hop and Contemporary Dance.
-She has since returned to her freelance practice as a choreographer for both concert dance and television.
+In May of 2021, she completed her fifth and final year as CalArts dance faculty where she created Technique, Composition, and Repertory courses in Hip-Hop and Contemporary Dance.

 bottom of page